Shouree/storm-http-framework/doc/03-Library_Reference/03-Unit_Tests/index.md

 ------------------

 As mentioned above, the package also contains a language extension for Basic Storm.
-It introduces the keyword `suite` for defining a test suite.
-Inside a test suite, the `test` keyword becomes available to test some behavior, and the `abort` statement to abort testing.
+It introduces the keyword `test` for defining a test.
+Inside a test, the `check` keyword becomes available to check some behavior (i.e. similar to `assert` in some libraries), and the `abort` statement to abort testing.

 Defining a test suite looks as follows: